ThomasVitale/microservices-with-spring-masterclass/README.md

 ### 4.1 Initializing a Spring Boot project

 > **Assignment**.
 Initialize a new Spring Boot project for Order Service including the following dependencies:
-> Spring Reactive Web, Spring Data R2DBC, PostgreSQL Driver, Lombok, Eureka Discovery Client, and Config Client.
+> Spring Reactive Web, Spring Data R2DBC, PostgreSQL Driver, Eureka Discovery Client, and Config Client.
 > Then, configure application name, server port, and integration with Eureka Server and Config Server.

 You can initialize a new Spring Boot project for **Order Service** from [Spring Initializr](https://start.spring.io).